JamesEArnold/Binventory/DEPLOYMENT.md

 3. **Deploy**
    - Click "Deploy"
    - Vercel will automatically build and deploy your application
+   - Database migrations will run automatically during the build process

 ## Step 4: Initialize Search Indices